IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 **Foreword**

-This is a supplement to the IHE IT Infrastructure Technical Framework V11.0.
+This is a supplement to the IHE IT Infrastructure Technical Framework V17.0.
 Each supplement undergoes a process of public comment and trial implementation before being incorporated into the volumes of the Technical Frameworks.

-This supplement is published on August 31, 2015 for trial implementation and may be available for testing at subsequent IHE Connectathons.
+This supplement is published on Oktober 30, 2020 for trial implementation and may be available for testing at subsequent IHE Connectathons.
 The supplement may be amended based on the results of testing.
 Following successful testing it will be incorporated into the IT Infrastructure Technical Framework.
 Comments are invited and may be submitted at [http://www.ihe.net/ITI\_Public\_Comments](http://www.ihe.net/ITI_Public_Comments/).

 This supplement describes changes to the existing technical framework documents.